 It can be difficult to find the best information to help your students get into medical school.
 Here are resources to help you guide your students on their path.

 A skills-based test that is used by the majority of medical and dental schools in the UK.
 It takes place in July-September each year.
 Try our free sample test so you can see what your students are facing.

 A knowledge- and skills-based test that is used by some medical and dental schools in the UK, including Oxford and Cambridge medical schools.
-Sat in September of November each year.
-Note: Due to COVID-19, the BMAT – September test session will not go ahead in 2021.
+This year, BMAT will take place on 18 October 2023 and will be a pen-and-paper test.

 Traditional interview with panels, or multiple mini interviews that consist of shorter interviews (~8 minutes) at 6-8 stations.